JPLMLIA/vercye_ops/docs/docs/Vercye/inputs.md

 We provide an example setup under [Example Setup](vercye_ops/snakemake/example_setup).

+In this document we detail the steps for the input setup.
+However, we recommend using the `setup_helper.ipynb` as outlined in [Running VeRCYe](running.md).

 ### Simulation Head Directory
 Your yield study is structured within a single directory, referred to as the **simulation head directory**.
 This directory must follow a predefined structure to ensure compatibility with the pipeline.